Quantum Policy Gradient in Reproducing Kernel Hilbert Space: Background

 \subsubsection{Numerical policy gradient}

-To estimate the policy gradient with minimal query complexity, we make use of numerical gradient estimation based on quantum gradient estimation of Gevrey functions \cite{Cornelissen2019}.
-To implement the policy in this case, we design circuits with real-valued parameters $\theta$ representing the rotation angles of actions controlled on inner products encoded in the amplitude.
+To estimate the policy gradient with minimal query complexity, we make use of numerical gradient estimation based on quantum gradient estimation of Gevrey functions \citep{Cornelissen2019}.
+To implement the policy in this case, we design circuits which perform a set of controlled rotations based on real-valued parameters $\theta$ such that their expectation is a representer formula for some particular kernel.

 This numerical approach is based on central differencing, which implements a quantum circuit that obtains the value for different settings of the policy parameters to estimate the gradient of the value.
-Doing so requires a phase oracle for the value as defined below. \begin{definition} A \textbf{phase oracle} of the value function (Lemma~2.3 and Theorem~3.1 in \cite{Jerbi2022}; Corollary~4.1 \cite{Gilyen2019}) encodes the phase of the value function $V(s_0; \theta) = \sum_{\tau} P(\tau) R(\tau)$ into the input register, according to
+Doing so requires a phase oracle for the value as defined below. \begin{definition} A \textbf{phase oracle} of the value function (Lemma~2.3 and Theorem~3.1 in \cite{Jerbi2022}; Corollary~4.1 in \cite{Gilyen2019}) encodes the phase of the value function $V(d_0; \theta) = \sum_{\tau} P(\tau) R(\tau)$ into the input register, according to

-where $\tilde{V}(s_0) = \frac{V(s_0; \theta) (1-\gamma)}{r_{\text{max}}} \in [-1,1]$ is the normalised value, and $\theta$ parametrises the policy (and thereby $P(\tau)$ and $V(s_0; \theta)$).
+where $\tilde{V}(d_0; \theta) = \frac{V(d_0; \theta) (1-\gamma)}{r_{\text{max}}} \in [-1,1]$ is the normalised value, and $\theta$ parametrises the policy (and thereby $P(\tau)$ and $V(d_0; \theta)$).
 The phase oracle can be obtained up to $\epsilon$-precision within $\BigO(\log(1/\epsilon))$ queries to a \textbf{probability oracle} of the form:

-where $\vert \psi_0(\theta) \rangle$ and $\vert \psi_0(\theta) \rangle$ are (often entangled) states in an additional register. \end{definition}
+where $\vert \psi_0(\theta) \rangle$ and $\vert \psi_1(\theta) \rangle$ are (often entangled) states in an additional register. \end{definition}

-The central differencing technique can be used on functions which satisfy the Gevrey condition. \begin{definition} For any function $f: \mathbb{R}^d \to \mathbb{R}$, the \textbf{Gevrey condition} is a smoothness condition according to which, for some parameters $M > 0$, $c > 0$, and $\sigma \in [0,1]$, we have that
+The central differencing technique can be used on functions which satisfy the Gevrey condition. \begin{definition} For any function $f: \mathbb{R}^d \to \mathbb{R}$, the \textbf{Gevrey condition} is a smoothness condition according to which, for some parameters $M > 0$, $c > 0$, and $\sigma \in [0,1]$, the higher order derivative with respect to multi-indices $\alpha \in [d]^p$ satisfies